Betting the Belmont StakesBetting the Belmont Stakes

 Over the winter and all through spring, we have dozens of well-bred horses all touted as potential Triple Crown and Classic contenders by their connections, but by the time the Belmont rolls around we usually truly know who the best three-year-olds in the country are.

-The Kentucky Derby takes place over 1¼ miles, the Preakness over 1 3/16 miles, while this race is run over a stamina-sapping 1½ miles.
+The Kentucky Derby takes place over 1¼ miles, and the Preakness over 1 3/16 miles.
+The traditional Belmont distance is 1 ½ miles, and though it will only be run at 1 ¼ miles at Saratoga, that is still a demanding distance given how comparably short most races are.
 Only the toughest and most versatile horses have a chance of landing the Belmont Stakes title.

 The History of the Belmont Stakes